 - Accidents happen.
 All parents have experienced the unpredictability of kids, and an umbrella policy can safeguard the liability that comes with their sometimes-reckless actions.

 - Life is constantly changing and prices are always going up.
-Sometimes even small claim can turn into a much larger claim.
+Sometimes even a small claim can turn into a much larger claim.
 A small 3 car accident in bad weather can exhaust your property damage limits quickly.
 Having an umbrella will help pay for any additional damage above and beyond your primary home and auto limits.

 Think it can’t happen?
 Most people maintain $50,000 or $100,000 in property damage in their auto policy.
 Do you know how many cars on the road these days cost more than $50,000?